Shoes of the Magi / Shoes of Focus

 ( Gem of Isolation

-is also a core item on the jungle build; yes, it is a viable strategy, and a fun one also.
+is also a good item on the jungle build; yes, it is a viable strategy, and a fun one also.
 It requires a good deal of practice with Mummify

 Spear of Desolation